HarrisonOates/meetcode/items/report.md

 Feature Category: Peer-to-peer messaging <br>
 4. [P2P-Block] Provide users with the ability to ‘block’ users, preventing them from direct messaging them. (medium)
-   * Class UserLocalData: methods A, B, C, lines of code: whole file
+   * Class UserLocalData: methods `toggleBlockUser`, `isUserBlocked`
+   * Class DirectMessageFragment: lines 148-151
-   * Class ??? (probably some UI stuff): ...
+   * Class MessagesFragment: lines 266-298
-   * Additional description: ...
+   * Additional description:
+     * Users are not able to send to or receive messages from users they have blocked
 <br>
 5. [P2P-DM] Provide users with the ability to message each other directly in private. (hard)
    * Class Message: whole file